Property taxes in Marbella and Spain

 What are the rules for buying property in Spain?

 When buying a property in Spain, no specific restrictions or rules apply; it doesn't matter if you are a non-resident or a resident.
-It is essential to obtain an NIE number, open a bank account in a Spanish bank, and give special attention to the legal and fiscal due diligence in advance.
+It IS however essential to obtain an NIE number, open a bank account in a Spanish bank, and give special attention to the legal and fiscal due diligence in advance.

 02: Property taxes for owners in Marbella, Spain